 The International Church of Cannabis on Google Maps5.
 Downtown Denver Lookout

-Just note that there is a private parking lot next to this spot that shouldn’t be used to park.
-You can usually find street parking about a block away.
+Note: the private parking lot next to this spot shouldn’t be used.
+You can usually find street parking about a block away on Zuni.

 Downtown Denver Lookout on Google Maps6.
 Big Blue Bear